 - UK: FCA UK (Financial Conduct Authority) is the top financial regulator in Europe, despite Brexit fears.

-- Switzerland: FINMA is also leading the way with their regulation as SWISS trust has always been preached after ever since the WW2.
+- Switzerland: FINMA is also leading the way with its regulation as SWISS trust has always been preached after ever since the WW2.

 - EXTRA: Dubai’s DFSA is the top preferred local regulator in the Middle East.